 The student then submits an application portfolio that includes a cover letter, admission essay, a report indicating at least two hours of volunteer service, and a report indicating performance in all classes and performance in the prerequisite classes listed above.

-Any student interested in completing the exercise and sport science major should enroll in the following courses during their first semester (along with appropriate USP courses):
+Any student interested in completing the Rehabilitation Science major should enroll in the following courses during their first semester (along with appropriate USP courses):

 - Biology 105 – Biological Concepts (4 cr.)

 - Kinesiology 121 – Orientation to Kinesiology (1 cr.) [“B” grade or better]

 - Kinesiology 170 – Medical Terminology (1 cr.)